Mo7hamed-el3adany/Block__T/README.md

-  ## I. Commonly used commands in K8S:
+  ## 2. Commonly used commands in K8S:

 ## PODS